-- H. Institutions may, but are not required, to waive out-of-state tuition (also known as Nonresident Tuition Waiver) in accordance with current State Regents' Tuition and Fees policy that allows any institution in the State System to waive a portion of the out-of-state tuition, which amount shall not exceed the difference between out-of-state tuition and the amount paid by in-state students. - I. When a student transfers from one institution to another, the institution to which the student transfers is not bound by the in-state or out-of-state classification previously determined and may request documentation to determine the student's in-state or out-of-state status. - 3.18.3 Dependent and Independent Persons

-- A. The legal residence of a dependent person is the postsecondary student's parents, or the residence of the parent who has legal custody, or the parent with whom the student habitually resides.
-If the student is under the care of those other than the parents, the legal residence is that of the student's legal guardian. - B. In-state/out-of-state classifications of postsecondary students with extenuating circumstances (e.g., divorced parents with joint custody when one parent or legal guardian lives out-of-state and claimed as a dependent on a tax return, etc.) may be considered on a case-by-case basis.
+- H. Institutions may, but are not required, to waive out-of-state tuition (also known as Nonresident Tuition Waiver) in accordance with current State Regents' Tuition and Fees policy that allows any institution in the State System to waive a portion of the out-of-state tuition which amount shall not exceed the difference between out-of-state tuition and the amount paid by in-state students. - I. When a student transfers from one institution to another, the institution to which the student transfers is not bound by the in-state/out-of-state classification previously determined and may request documentation to determine the student's in-state/out-of-state status. - 3.18.3 Dependent and Independent Persons - A. The legal residence of a dependent person is the postsecondary student's parents or the residence of the parent who has legal custody or the parent with whom the student habitually resides.
+If the student is under the care of those other than the parents, the legal residence is that of the student's legal guardian. - B. In-state/out-of-state classifications of postsecondary students with extenuating circumstances (e.g., divorced parents with joint custody when one parent or legal guardian lives out-of-state and/or claimed as a dependent on a tax return, etc.) may be considered on a case-by-case basis.
 Guidance for administrative officers charged with classifying students will be provided in the Procedures Handbook. - C. A dependent person may establish independent person status through circumstances including, marriage, formal court action, abandonment by parents, etc. To qualify, a dependent person must have completely separated from the parental or guardian domicile and prove that the separation is complete and permanent.
 Additionally, the individual must provide evidence that they are responsible for their housing and living expenses.
 Mere absence from the parental or guardian domicile is not proof of its complete abandonment.
-If an applicant can provide adequate and satisfactory evidence of independent status and domicile, they may be granted in-state status. - D. If an independent person can provide evidence of coming to Oklahoma to establish domicile, the applicant may be granted in-state status at the next enrollment occurring after expiration of 12 months following establishment of domicile in Oklahoma. - 3.18.4 Documented Foreign Nationals company operating in the U.S. are eligible for out-of-state tuition waivers as long as they remain in full-time working status.
+If an applicant can provide adequate and satisfactory evidence of independent status and domicile, they may be granted in-state status. - D. If an independent person can provide evidence of coming to Oklahoma to establish domicile, the applicant may be granted in-state status at the next enrollment occurring after expiration of 12 months following establishment of domicile in Oklahoma.

+3.18.4 Documented Foreign Nationals

+Documented foreign nationals may attend as postsecondary students if they have appropriate educational visas.
+These individuals are eligible for in-state classification if they become lawful permanent residents, have resided in Oklahoma for at least 12 consecutive months, and meet domicile requirements as set forth in this policy.

+Documented foreign nationals who are present in the U.S. with visas that allow full-time employment for extraordinary ability in sciences, arts, education, business, athletics, as an executive, manager, or specialist of a treaty nation company operating in the U.S. are eligible for out-of-state tuition waivers as long as they remain in full-time working status.
 Dependents of these documented foreign nationals who are lawfully present in Oklahoma based on the documented foreign national's visa are also eligible for out-of-state tuition waivers.

-Documented foreign nationals may attend as postsecondary students if they have appropriate educational visas.
-These individuals are eligible for in-state classification if they become lawful permanent residents, have resided in Oklahoma for at least 12 consecutive months, and meet domicile requirements as provided in this policy.

-Documented foreign nationals who are present in the U.S. with visas that allow full-time employment for extraordinary ability in sciences, arts, education, business, athletics, as an executive, manager, or specialist of a treaty nation